-Figure 14.14: Batches and Jobs; Children tab
+Figure 15.15: Batches and Jobs; Children tab

-A list of all the job, milestone and batch objects that are children of the selected job is shown here.
-The columns in the list shown above have the following meanings:
+A list of all job, milestone and batch objects that are subordinate to the selected job as children is shown here.

 Child Name This is the name of the child.
-Clicking the name opens the Child Details tab.
+Clicking the name opens the "Child Details" tab.